papercups-io/chat-widget-native/README.md

       >
         <View style={styles.modal}>
           <ChatWidget
-            accountId="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx"
+            // Update this with your own account token! accountId="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx"
             title="Welcome to Papercups!"
             subtitle="We'll reply as soon as we can 😊" greeting="Hi there! :wave: Have any questions?"
+            customer={{
+              // Update this with a unique identifer for the customer/user,
+              // so that we can load the message history if you've chatted
+              // with this person in the past!
+              external_id: 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx',
+              email: 'alex@test.com',
+              name: 'Alex',
+            }}
           />
         </View>
       </Modal>